This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The Library of Congress was founded in 1800 and is the oldest Federal cultural institution.
 It is also the largest library in the world, holding millions of books, films, newspapers, audio recordings, and more that can be accessed for free on the premises and online.

+This was one of my favorite things to do in the capital because the architecture of the historic building was so stunning.
+As soon as you walk in, you’ll be immersed in the ornate details of the quotes, symbols, and meaning crafted into every aspect of the building.
 In addition to the impressive collection, the structure’s intricate architecture is truly captivating.
-As soon as you walk into the library you’ll be immersed in the ornate details of the quotes, symbols, and meaning crafted into every aspect of the building.

-Continue exploring the upper floors of the building and for incredible historical displays like Thomas Jefferson’s private book collection.
-He sold this collection to the library after the building was tragically burned down in the War of 1812.
+The library’s research area can be accessed with or without an appointment.
+Explore the schedule of events if you want to time your visit with a special occasion.
+Continue exploring the upper floors for incredible historical displays like Thomas Jefferson’s private book collection — he sold this collection to the library after the building was tragically burned down during the War of 1812.

 Capitol Hill

+Capitol Hill is the neighborhood surrounding the Capitol Building, the Senate and House of Representatives, the Supreme Court, and several other notable buildings.
 Make sure to pass by the Supreme Court and take pictures en route to the National Portrait Gallery.

 Time Estimate: 15 minutes or longer depending on how long you want to spend walking around.
 The buildings are close together.